nnandurkar22/uitestproject/readme.txt

 4. Extent Reports - Reporting Framework
 5. TestNG (Version 7.4.0) - Basis TDD framework which also helps in facilitating parallel execution

+Although currently only Web UI automation is implemented, this framework is highly scalable and can also occupy other types of automated tests like Web Service, Mobile Testing, etc.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Prerequisites installations before running test: